conduktor/conduktor-docs/docs/gateway/reference/resources-reference.md

 ## GatewayServiceAccount
 GatewayServiceAccount is generally optional when using Oauth, mTLS or Delegated Backing Kafka authentication.
 There are a few cases where you **must** declare GatewayServiceAccount objects:
-- Create Local Service Accounts
+- Creating Local Service Accounts
-- Rename Service Accounts for easier clarity when using Interceptors
+- Renaming Service Accounts for easier clarity when using Interceptors
-- Attach Service Accounts to Virtual Clusters
+- Attaching Service Accounts to Virtual Clusters

 ````yaml
 ---